hafsahali/hafsahali/README.md

 - 🌱 I’m on track for learning web development.
 - 🌱 Currently working with a group on an e-commerce website using html,css,javascript and making it responsive.
 - 💞️ I enjoy learning new things in tech.
-- 📫 Currently studying Computer science at Abubakar Tafawa Balewa University,Bauchi,Nigeria.
+- 📫 Currently studying Computer science at Abubakar Tafawa Balewa University,Bauchi,Nigeria
 -  E-mail me @hafsahaliyu29@gmail.com.